 - Ensure you have an emergency fund – have at least 6 months of your expenses in cash/near cash instruments

-- Lower your expenses further if possible – so that if you lose your job and take one with a lower pay, you can better cope with it
+- Lower your expenses further if possible – so that if you lose your job and take one with lower pay, you can better cope with it

 - Lower your expenses further to build up cash, or don’t spend the bonus you just received – so that if the market really crashed, you can invest even more when stocks are cheap.